Memory and personalization

 Vault Operator remembers what you care about, how you like to work, and what you have discussed before.
-The same memory store also takes input from the other AI tools you use, so a fact learned in Claude Code can surface in an Vault Operator conversation.
+The same memory store also takes input from the other AI tools you use, so a fact learned in Claude Code can surface in a Vault Operator conversation.

 The mechanics behind this are explained in Memory and Unified Chat Memory.
 This page covers how to use it day to day.